glouppe/info8006-introduction-to-ai/lecture10.md

 # Environments for AGI?

-- For the emergence of intelligent creatures, we presumably need environments that **incentivize** the emergence of a *cognitive toolkit*.
+- For the emergence of generally intelligent creatures, we presumably need environments that **incentivize** the emergence of a *cognitive toolkit*.
     - attention, memory, knowledge representation, reasoning, emotions, forward simulation, skill acquisition, ...

 .center.width-60[![](figures/lec10/envs.png)]